-Guiding the communications outreach of Linfield's 19 varsity athletic programs, Kelly Bird is in his 25th year as the college's sports information director.
-His areas of oversight include the Linfield Athletics Web site, sports publications, radio broadcasting, video display board, video Webcasting, athletics newsletter, and the Linfield Athletics Hall of Fame.
+Guiding the communications outreach of Linfield's 19 varsity athletic programs, Kelly Bird is in his 29th year as the college's sports information director.
+His areas of oversight include the Linfield Athletics website, sports publications, radio broadcasting, video display board, video webcasting, athletics newsletter, and the Linfield Athletics Hall of Fame.

-Bird was honored as Linfield's Administrator of the Year for the McMinnville campus in 2007 and received the Northwest Conference SID of the Year award for the 2007-08 academic year.
+Bird was honored as Linfield's Administrator of the Year for the McMinnville campus in 2007 and received the Northwest Conference SID of the Year award for the 2007-08 and 2014-15 academic years.

 He produced 22 nationally award-winning sports brochures, including five publications that were judged "Best in the Nation" by the College Sports Information Directors of America (CoSIDA).

-Bird serves as the Division III representative with the National Association of Collegiate Marketing Administrators (NACMA) and was a co-recipient of 2009, 2010, 2012 and 2013 “Best of NACMA” awards for video display board presentation.
+Bird served with the National Association of Collegiate Marketing Administrators (NACMA) and was a co-recipient of 2009, 2010, 2012, 2013 and 2014 “Best of NACMA” awards for video display board presentation.

 Bird spent 14 years at The Oregonian newspaper in Portland as a sports-statistics editor and worked for as an announcer for five years at KUIK radio in Hillsboro.
 He is a graduate of Portland Community College.

 Born in Calgary, Canada, Bird grew up in Tigard, Ore.
 He and his wife, Jolene, live in McMinnville, with their two school-age daughters, Karlee and Jillian.